PerNilsson360/jstr/README.md

 ```
 ## Comparing values
 One of the most powerful XPath features are the equality operators "=" and
-"!=". on primitive values they work pretty much as expected.
+"!=".
+On primitive values they work pretty much as expected.
 There are some
-conversions between types that needs to be considered [2], but they are as you
+conversions between types that needs to be considered [2].
+If at least one
-would expect.
-If at least one value is of node set type, these operators are
+value is of node set type, these operators are similar to existential
-similar to existential quantification in logic.
-This means that it can be
+quantification in logic.
+This means that it can be used as universial
-used as universial quantification using a well known conversion shown below.
+quantification using a well known conversion shown below.

 Assume X is a set of numbers and we want to assert that all these values are
-equal to 1 we can write the following (in pseudo logic syntax).
+equal to 1 then we can write the following (in pseudo logic syntax).

 ```
 forall x in X. x = 1